 The Lily represents all of the tenderness and beauty that arises out of seeming desolation.
-Sin causes so much havoc, whether it is from a father’s sin or our own, the destruction left in its path has been witnessed in every land.
+Sin causes so much havoc, whether it is from someone else’s sin or our own, the destruction left in its path has been witnessed in every land.

-The year of 2020 has brought much desolation.
-Whatever ways you have been affected by this year of turmoil and change, you can trust a Lily grows in your valley.
+All the world has to give is desolation.
+Whatever ways you have been affected by this cold and calloused world, you can trust a Lily will grow in your valley.

 Do you see it? —You have to look.
 In the midst of the thorns and briars you’ll find it; there it grows and when you draw near, the cares of this world fade away.

 We can focus on the devastation or we can focus on Jesus.